NeuralBeat/DnD-GenArt/README.md

 # Start the App:

-Run the app using Streamlit:
+Run the app using Streamlit in the main project directory:

-streamlit run app.py
+"streamlit run main.py"

 # Navigate the App: